nathro/AutoTransform/SCHEDULED_RUNS.md

     * **schemas**: A list of schemas that are automatically scheduled.
   * **Schema Settings**
     * **type**: Either the string "builder" or the string "file".
 This is used to determine whether the value of the schema setting refers to a SchemaBuilderType or a file path.
-    * **schema**: Either a SchemaBuilderType or a file path.
+    * **target**: Either a SchemaBuilderType or a file path.
     * **Schedule**
       * **repeats**: Either the string "daily" or the string "weekly".
 How often the schema will be run.
       * **hour_of_day**: Which hour of the day, using the logic described for base_time, that the schema will be run.
 Defaults to 0.
       * **day_of_week**: Which day of the week, using the logic described for base_time, that the schema will be run.
 Defaults to 0.
 Only applies to weekly runs.
-      * **Sharding**: A Sharded schema is run on a subset of it's input each time it is run.
-This subset is determined by the sharding settings and can be used to break large runs over a codebase in to smaller pieces.
-Optional to include.
       * **shard_filter**: A ShardFilter object that will be used to perform the actual sharding.
 It will get the valid_shard from the scheduler when constructed.

 ### **Invoking Scheduled Runs**